Spider-Man and Venom: Maximum Carnage

 Players can take control of either Spider-Man or Venom.
 There is little difference between two characters other than Spider-Man is faster while Venom hits much harder.

-B button jumps.
-Pressing B while jumping and holding up will allow players to grab on a vertical wall, if there is one avaiable.
-Quickly pressing back and B will make a back-flip attack, causing damage to the enemy in front of the player.
+button jumps.
+Pressing while jumping and holding up will allow players to grab on a vertical wall, if there is one avaiable.
+Quickly pressing back and will make a back-flip attack, causing damage to the enemy in front of the player.

 Walking towards an enemy will allow players to grab them.
-While grabbing, repeatedly pressing A will launch a grab combo attack.
+While grabbing, repeatedly pressing will launch a grab combo attack.
 While grabbing and enemy, pressing Up will allow the players to lift up the enemy above their heads.
-Pressing A while this state throws the enemy like an object.
-Pressing A and B at the same time while lifting the enemy above your head will make players to spin the enemy around, causing damage all around the player but also reducing health.
+Pressing while this state throws the enemy like an object.
+Pressing and at the same time while lifting the enemy above your head will make players to spin the enemy around like a flail, causing damage all around the player but also reducing health.
 While doing the grab combo, pressing the opposite direction you are facing throws the enemy behind you.

-Tapping the C button fire a web shot.
-This hold the enemy in place for a few second but only one enemy can be stunned this way.
-Holding the C button will create a web shield that will protect the player while standing still.
+Tapping the button fire a web shot.
+This will hold the enemy in place for a few second but only one enemy can be stunned this way.
+Holding the button will create a web shield that will protect the player while standing still.

 Player can climb walls with either web line or grabbing it.
 Players can attack, jump down, fire a web pellet and shoot a web line with the same control while climbing.